wylie39/wylie39/README.md

 ### Hi there 👋

-I'm Wylie, I’m A developer living in Belfast, Maine.
+I'm Wylie, I’m a developer living in Belfast, Maine.
 My favorite languages are JS and Rust :raised_hands:

 ### :zap: Recent Activity